Which Of The Following Statements Is Are Correct: Complete Guide

 Pitfall How to Spot It Fix

 Confirmation bias You only look for evidence that supports your pre‑existing belief.
-And Make a conscious list of “what would prove it false” and hunt for that data.
+Practically speaking, Make a conscious list of “what would prove it false” and hunt for that data.

 Anchoring The first piece of information you see sticks.
-Discard the first source and repeat the process with a fresh set of data.
+That said, Discard the first source and repeat the process with a fresh set of data.

 Putting the Theory into Practice: A Mini‑Simulation